Tagrand/makers-cloud-engineering-exercise/README.md

 ## Tech <a name= "tech"> </a>
 Ruby
 Sinatra
-MySQL (I've used SQLite3 and PSQL so I wanted to try this out, and I believe it works well with AWS)
+MySQL (I've used SQLite3 and PSQL so I wanted to try this out, also I believe it works well with AWS)